 The Seplaa Young Leaders' Club was launched in 2012 by Amal and Dina Malik, then 9 and 7 years old respectively.
-It is a social enterprise and a project of the Seplaa Enterprises, creating international impact in climate change advocacy, peacebuilding awareness and imparting child leadership development trainings by connecting to the community.
+It is a social enterprise and a project of the Seplaa Enterprises, creating international impact in climate change advocacy, peacebuilding awareness and imparting child leadership development trainings by connecting to the community through various international projects.
 The Seplaa Young Leaders Club also connects SEPLAA YLC with partner schools for the promotion of critical thinking skills, peace, art and dialogue among children and young adults aged 5-18 years.
-It has also been designed to complement the Creativity, activity, service (CAS) project requirements of the IB (International Baccalaureate) Diploma Program, and the Global Perspectives subject at O & A Levels (Cambridge International) being offered at Partner Schools.
+Since 2016, it has also been designed to complement the Creativity, activity, service (CAS) project requirements of the IB (International Baccalaureate) Diploma Program, and the Global Perspectives subject at O & A Levels (Cambridge International) being offered at Partner Schools.
 From January 2018, it has been renamed the Seplaa Young Leaders' Club International in line with its growing international engagements and new educational projects being ventured into.

 Regular creative activities are conducted for underprivileged and special children at Partner schools

 We partner with top schools to deliver SYLC Workshops in Peace & Climate Change Adaptation.

 We promote writing, art, science and innovation through competitions held during the year.

 The Seplaa Young Leaders conduct international advocacy campaigns on climate change adaptation